emqx/emqx-operator/docs/en_US/tasks/configure-emqx-config.md

             type: LoadBalancer
    ```

-   > In the `.spec.bootstrapConfig` field, we have configured a TCP listener for the EMQX cluster.
+   > In the `.spec.config.data` field, we have configured a TCP listener for the EMQX cluster.
 The name of this listener is: test, and the listening port is: 1884.

 + Wait for the EMQX cluster to be ready, you can check the status of EMQX cluster through `kubectl get` command, please make sure `STATUS` is `Running`, this may take some time